spotflow-io/device-sdk/README.md

 This SDK provides a set of tools and libraries for [Zephyr RTOS](https://www.zephyrproject.org/) to send your logs to the Spotflow observability platform.

-Device SDK is integrated with the Zephyr as a module that contains the Spotflow Logging backend that seamlessly integrates with the Zephyr logging subsystem.
+Device SDK is integrated with the Zephyr as a module that contains the Spotflow logging backend that seamlessly integrates with the Zephyr logging subsystem.

 Our solution was tested on following Zephyr boards (more are coming soon):